nadia506/deep-learning-projects/README.md

 [Source Code](https://github.com/nadia506/deep-learning-projects/tree/main/Image-Classification-Clothing)

 In this project, I developed a Convoluional Neural network to classify gray-scale images of clothings.
-I used the open dataset provided by keras.
+I used the open dataset that are already pre-processed provided by keras.
 I used convolution layers to extract features from the images and pooling layers to retain important information.

+## Project3.

+This project features a model that classifies images into cat vs. dogs on google collab.
+I downloaded data from Kaggle and preprocessed data.